laaners/yugioh_comprehensive_rulebook/README.md

 	</tr>
 	<tr>
 		<td>
-			Which specific copies of cards used to perform that monster's summon
+			Which specific copies of cards used to perform that monster's Summon
 			<br>
 			Fusion, Synchro, Xyz, Link Materials
 		</td>